 Guide on Place-Based Educationby Becton Loveless

-One intriguing way that teachers can change their instructional methods is by integrating place-based education.
+One intriguing way that teachers can change their instructional methods is by integrating place-based education (sometimes also called as expeditionary learning or experiential learning).
 Place-based education centers the educational process in the environment.
 This form of learning requires that teachers place students in their communities so that they can solve community-based problems.

 Unfortunately, placed based learning can be difficult to integrate into one’s teaching approach.
 It requires that the teacher’s curriculum integrate projects in which students explore issues within their community to develop practical solutions.
 This can be an excellent way of encouraging critical thinking skills as well as practical skills that can apply in both higher education and in a student’s career.
 However, this approach also requires teachers to identify standards that they want to meet and then identify match community issues that can be solved and meet those standards.

 It can be easy to assume that place-based education simply means being on-location with a class.
 However, there are several guiding principles that can maximize the effectiveness of this approach.
 The University of Michigan noted a core principle that can help to make place-based education an effective means of educating students.
 Although their program was based in environmental stewardship, there was one significant principle that all educators could use.